Gabriel Bortoleto: FIA Formula 2 (2024)

 Bortoleto entered Formula 2 for his 2024 campaign, joining Invicta Racing alongside Alpine Academy driver Kush Maini.
 He began the season by qualifying second for the season opener in Bahrain but was promoted to pole position after Maini was disqualified for a technical infringement.
 He scored points in both races, despite making contact with and spinning around Isack Hadjar at the start of the feature race.
 At the next round in Jeddah Bortoleto qualified 15th, finished tenth in the sprint and retired on lap 1 of the feature race with a driveshaft failure.
 He also retired from the sprint race at Melbourne after being sent into the wall by Pepe Martí, who had been squeezed by Hadjar at the start, and also failed to finish the feature race due to a hydraulic failure.

 Bortoleto bounced back by taking pole for the round in Imola and scoring his first points since Bahrain during the sprint, finishing sixth.
 Though he fell down to fourth at the start of Sunday's event, Bortoleto moved back to second after the pit stop phase; he chased down Hadjar but could not pass him before the race ended, claiming his first podium in F2 with second place.
 He then qualified ninth in Monaco and finished the sprint race in second, having started from the front row due to the reverse-top-ten format.
 He then finished the feature in eighth.
 More points followed in both Barcelona races, though Bortoleto was demoted from seventh to tenth in the feature after causing a collision with his teammate on the final lap.

+Bortoleto became the fourth driver to win FIA Formula 3 and FIA Formula 2 in successive years.

-In Austria Bortoleto qualified fourth and progressed from eighth to fourth during the sprint race, though he narrowly lost out on a podium to Paul Aron.
+In Austria, Bortoleto qualified fourth and progressed from eighth to fourth during the sprint race, though he narrowly lost out on a podium to Paul Aron.
 On Sunday, Bortoleto passed race leader Joshua Dürksen on lap 4 and later overtook Martí, who had jumped him by pitting during a virtual safety car, to claim his maiden F2 victory and enter the top three in the championship.
 He progressed further with two points results at Silverstone but was penalised again due to a battle with Maini, this time being demoted from third to fourth after a last-lap overtake was judged to have happened off-track.
 In the Budapest sprint race Bortoleto struggled with tyre wear on his soft tyres, dropping to 16th, and finished fourth in the feature race after losing the podium to Richard Verschoor on the final lap.
 For the final round before the summer break in Belgium Bortoleto qualified second and fought for the victory with Hadjar, eventually ending up second and moving up to said place in the standings after a late technical issue ended Aron's race.